 Data Sharing Fees

-When external researchers and institutional representatives request data collected by the NRC to conduct their own analyses, Center staff will determine whether a fee will be assessed.
+When external researchers and institutional representatives request data collected by the National Resource Center to conduct their own analyses, Center staff will determine whether a fee will be assessed.

 Fees are generally not assessed if:

 - Requestor is a graduate student seeking limited use for a course project, thesis, or dissertation project.

 - The project will generate research data that are useful to the National Resource Center, but is not a project that the Center would conduct itself.